 - Travel with your permits

 In every state in the US, an Oversize Load permit is required to transport heavy hauls.
 The cost differs from state to state, and usually a small service fee is added on top of the state-level fee.
 Loads should not exceed dimensions of 80 foot long, 12 foot wide, and 14 foot 6 inches high.
-Many construction companies order permits directly from the state, and some even save on service fees by using a permit service to help complete the necessary forms.
+Many construction companies order heavy hauling permits directly from the state, and some even save on service fees by using a permit service to help complete the necessary forms.
 Depending on the load’s material or size, a civilian or police escort might be recommended.

 - Know your route

-Because heavy hauls are so dangerous, every driver should review their route in advance, and that holds true whether you’re traveling down the freeway or through a construction site.
+Because heavy hauling is so dangerous, every driver should review their route in advance, and that holds true whether you’re traveling down the freeway or through a construction site.
 One excellent way to travel safely in real time is to use a pilot car to alert you to traffic, road conditions, accidents or other obstacles on the road, and thus to reduce danger to other motorists.
 You can review your route using your GPS, smartphone app, on-board navigation systems, or even traditional paper maps.

 Bobcat Contracting is the single source in energy services across the country.
 For more than 25 years, we’ve been offering hauling services, heavy crane transport and lifting, pipeline maintenance and electrical services.
 Bobcat Contracting stays on the cutting edge of technology by using the best products and materials available, while maintaining one of the best safety records in the entire industry.